johnjago/johnjago.com/src/blog/content/projects.md

 [Blognow](https://github.com/johnjago/blognow) – zero config static site generator for blogs, like Hugo but with a lot less configuration.

 [Pitch](https://pitch-iota.vercel.app/) – web version of the original [Pitch Card Generator](projects#deprecated), built with Next.js and deployed to Vercel.
-This was the first time I tried out Next.js/Vercel, and it was by far the best developer UX I've seen.

-[Musearch](https://johnjago.com/musearch/) – search the same query in multiple search engines.
-Useful for checking how well your content shows in up various search engines.

-[Deformat](https://johnjago.com/deformat/) – strip extra whitespace from text.
+[Deformat](https://deformat.johnjago.com) – strip extra whitespace from text.

 [tailwind-login](https://johnjago.github.io/tailwind-login/) – clone of the DigitalOcean login page ([archive](http://web.archive.org/web/20190113042309/https://cloud.digitalocean.com/login)) to demonstrate how flexible Tailwind CSS is.
 A coworker of mine couldn't tell which was the real one.